Already bored while self-quarantining? Social distancing got you longing for some interaction? We can help!

 Memberships start at just $25 per year to support the Bainbridge Humane Society.
 A membership application may be filled out online or downloaded to fill out and mail.
 Membership donations may be made by paypal or check.
 Go To Membership Application

-Now, of course, you can’t adopt a pet through the website, but you can view and read about all of our animals in the Adopt A Pet section of our site.
+Our adoption application can be filled out and submitted via this website and you can view and read about all of our animals in the Adopt A Pet section of our site.
 Our database is updated daily, so you can view the pets that are available for adoption, and not the ones that have already been adopted.
+Our adopted animals can be viewed on our success page.

-If you see one you want to meet, give us a call, or come visit us.
-You may also fill out the adoption application online for advance approval.
+If you see one you want to meet, give us a call and we will set up an appointment.
+You may fill out the adoption application online for advance approval.

 Throughout our site you will see some of our beloved animals labeled as “Old Timers”.
 This does not mean they are old in age, just that they have been in our shelter longer than others and their time is running out.